The road to success is a lonely journey, but you never travel alone.

 Changing behaviors or trying to achieve new goals is anything but easy.
 Your accountability partner can alleviate part of the stress and pain by refocusing your energy.
 Whether you need some fun to relax your perfectionist mind.
 Or require extra motivation when running out of gas.

-You accountability partner won’t remove the pain but can alleviate it a bit.
+Your accountability partner won’t remove the pain, but can alleviate it a bit.

 Remember, you don’t travel alone.
 Sharing the journey with your AP will make you feel accompanied across the journey.
 My wife has been my accountability partner for most of my projects.
-Not only she knows my BS but has also been part of my journey has strengthened our relationship too.
+Not only does she know my B.S., but the fact that she has also been part of my journey has strengthened our relationship, too.

 Your AP is a partner in crime.